2015 award recipients

 Elizabeth Cotton ‘12, Gabrielle Neri-Mynatt ‘13 and Alecia Westphalen ‘13

-GlobeMed at UNC interns, Trini Thach and Susan Violet will travel to Gulu, Uganda in partnership with Health Alert Uganda to empower youth through technology.
-Interns lead a three part technology based workshop series focusing on computer basics, Mircosoft office, Gmail, Google docs, basic typing and computing skills.
-They will work toward furthering Health Alert Ugandan’s mission in providing opportunities and skills for HIV infected and affected youth to continue the fight against HIV and AIDS.
+GlobeMed at UNC interns, Trini Thach and Susan Violet traveled to Gulu, Uganda in partnership with Health Alert Uganda to empower youth through technology.
+Interns lead a three-part technology based workshop series focusing on computer basics, Mircosoft office, Gmail, Google docs, basic typing and computing skills.
+They worked to further Health Alert Ugandan’s mission to provide opportunities and skills for HIV infected and affected youth to continue the fight against HIV and AIDS.

 2011: Engineers without Borders